Yoav666s/dnd-wiki/_pages/reckonfear.md

 ## Physical Attacks
 When you take the attack action on your turn, you can attack a number of times equal to your Grit Modifier.
 When you make a physical attack, whether it be with a Precision weapon (like a rapier or a pistol) or with your Brawn (a hammer, a fist, or a kick) you roll with a DT based on the opponent's DR. Watch out, if your Grit modifier is 0, you can't attack at all!

+**Critical Hit.** When you manage to hit exactly 10 after applying both the Difficulty Die and your Competence Die, you deal a critical hit.
+That means you deal maximum damage with the weapon or spell, then roll the dice and deal additional damage equal to the result.
+Of you add an Attribute Modifier to the damage, you only add it once.

 **Success with a Cost.** When you hit with a physical attack and succeed with a cost, you deal only half damage.

 ### Unarmed Attacks